The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

 \begin{definition}[Spanning Tree] Let $A\subset X$ be a finite set of elements of a range space $(X, R)$.
 A spanning tree on $A$ is an undirected (unrooted) tree with node set $A$. \end{definition}

-\begin{definition}[Crossing number $\kappa(T)$ of spanning tree $T$] A crossing of a range $r\in R$ in $T$ is an edge in $T$ that is crossed by $r$ (i.e., an edge that has one endpoint in $r$ and the other endpoint in $[n]\setminus r$).
-The crossing number $\kappa_r(T)$ or a range $r\in R$ is the number of crossings of $r$ in $T$.
-The crossing number $\kappa(T)$ of $T$ is the maximum crossing number of a range $r\in R$ in $T$.
-In other words, $\kappa(T):=\max_{r\in R}\kappa_r(T)$. \end{definition} This notion of a spanning tree corresponds to the notion of the $\Delta$-labeled spanning tree for matrix $\mM$.
-The set system $(X,R)$ induced by $\mM \in \{0,1\}^{m\times n}$ uses set $X=[n]$ (i.e., column indices) with the rows of $\mM$ being the indicator vectors of $m$ subsets of $X$.
-Thus, a spanning tree $T_X$ for $(X,R)$ and a spanning tree $T_M$ for $\mM$ both consist of edges that connect elements from $[n]$.
-Furthermore, the number of crossings for an edge $(x,y)\in T_X$ is exactly the number of indices $i$ where $(\mM_x)_i$ and $(\mM_y)_i$ differ.
-Thus the crossing number of a tree $T_X$ for $(X,R)$ is exactly the weight of the corresponding $\Delta$-labeled spanning tree for $\mM$.
+\begin{definition}[Weight of spanning tree $T$] A crossing of a range $r\in R$ in $T$ is an edge in $T$ that is crossed by $r$ (i.e., an edge that has one endpoint in $r$ and the other endpoint in $X\setminus r$).
+The crossing number $\kappa_r(T)$ of a range $r\in R$ is the number of crossings of $r$ in $T$.
+The weight of tree $T$ is defined as $w(T)=\sum_{r\in R}\kappa_r(T)$.\looseness=-1 \end{definition} This spanning tree corresponds to the $\Delta$-labeled spanning tree for matrix $\mM$, where the range space $(X,R)$ induced by $\mM \in \{0,1\}^{m\times n}$ has ground set $X=[n]$ (i.e., column indices) with the rows of $\mM$ being the indicator vectors of $m$ subsets of $X$.
+Thus, a spanning tree $T_X$ for $(X,R)$ and a spanning tree $T_M$ for $\mM$ both consist of edges connecting elements in $[n]$, and the number of crossings for an edge $(x,y)\in T_X$ equals the number of indices $i$ where $(\mM_x)_i$ and $(\mM_y)_i$ differ.
+Hence, $w(T_X)$ is the weight of the corresponding $\Delta$-labeled spanning tree of $\mM$.

-For the rest of this section, we will argue that range spaces $(X,R)$ of corrupted VC-dimension $d$ have spanning trees with small crossing number.

-The literature on finding a spanning tree on $X$ with a low crossing number stems from a line of earlier works on computational geometry from the 1900s \citep{10.1145/73393.73397,Chazelle1989,Matoušek1991,HarPeled2009ApproximatingST}.
-They used the trees so preprocess a set of points in $\R^d$ to quickly answer queries where for any arbitrary convex polytope, the query returns a point within the polytope.
-Here, we transfer these techniques to the online matrix-vector multiplication problem and extend them to the notion of corrupted VC-dimension.
+We show that when the dual of $(X,R)$ has corrupted VC-dimension $d$, then $(X,R)$ has spanning trees with small weight.
+The literature on finding spanning trees on $X$ with few crossings stems from works in computational geometry from the 1900s \citep{10.1145/73393.73397,Chazelle1989,Matoušek1991,HarPeled2009ApproximatingST} which used the trees to preprocess a set of points in $\R^d$ and answer queries where for any convex polytope, the query returns a point in the polytope.
+We transfer their techniques to our problem.
+The following lemma allows us to prove the existence of a $\Delta$-labeled spanning tree for matrices whose transpose has bounded VC-dimension.
+We later extend this to corrupted VC-dimension.\looseness=-1